History of art: Mid and late 20th century

 As Europe struggled to recover from World War II, America moved into a position of political, economic and cultural strength.
 During the 1940s and 1950s, Abstract Expressionism emerged as the first specifically American art movement to have an international impact.
 In consequence, the art world's focus shifted from Europe to New York.
 Abstract Expressionists were a small group of loosely associated artists who had similar outlooks but different approaches.
 They were influenced by Surrealism, and believed in spontaneity, freedom of expression and abandonment of the themes of American life that had characterized national art of recent decades.
-One of the most famous representative of this movement was Jackson Pollock, known for his painting made by pouring, flicking and dripping paint on to huge canvases on the ground.
+One of the most famous representatives of this movement was Jackson Pollock, known for his painting made by pouring, flicking and dripping paint on to huge canvases on the ground.
 Other artists include Willem de Kooning, Franz Kline, Robert Motherwell, Barnett Newman, Mark Rothko and Clyfford Still.

 After World War II, consumerism and the mass media surged, and as a result, Pop art developed in both London and New York.
 In a London exhibition in 1956, the word 'Pop' was used in a collage created by Richard Hamilton (1922–2011) made of American magazines.
 Pop art was a reaction against Abstract Expressionism, and interpreted ideas of pop culture.
 In celebrating and commenting on consumerism, pop artists, as they became known, produced colorful images based on advertising, the media and shopping, featuring film stars, comic strips, flags, packaging and food – things that everyone, rather than just a highbrow few, could relate to.

 The term Minimalism was not new, but it gained momentum in the 1960s, specifically describing a style of art characterized by detached restraint.
 Originating in New York, it was a reaction against Abstract Expressionism, but it also embraced Constructivist ideas that art should be made of modern materials.
 Thus, Minimalist artists, primarily sculptors, often used non-traditional materials and production methods, often employing industrial or specialist fabricators to produce works to their specifications.
 The term was chiefly used to describe a group of American sculptors who re-evaluated the space around them, aiming to challenge assumptions and present familiar objects in new ways.
 Their artworks don't have any symbolism or hidden meaning, as they try to enable viewers to re-evaluate art and space around forms.
 Unlike a figural sculpture on which the viewer focuses to the exclusion of the room in which it stands, Minimalist art becomes one with its space.
 By focusing on the effects of context and the theatricality of the viewing experience, Minimalism exerted an indirect but powerful influence on later developments in Conceptual and Performance art, as well as providing a foil for the rise of Postmodernism.